 The Instinctual Bias framework is a dynamic solution, but for this article, we will describe what the Instinctual Biases are, provide relatable examples and prompt you to think about how your personality has influenced you in how you lead and manage individuals and group.

-The Instinctual Biases are deeply ingrained tendencies to find certain aspects of life—one of three instinctual domains—to be more important than others and focus our attention accordingly.
+The Instinctual Biases are deeply ingrained tendencies to find certain aspects of life more important than others and focus our attention accordingly.
 They are at the heart of our systems of values—the fundamental biological needs that we care the most about.
-It’s important to note, we interact with all three of these domains, but have an inherent bias toward one that tends to be the North Star influencing why and where we spend our time and energy.
+It’s important to note, we interact with all three of these Instinctual Biases, but have a dominant one that tends to be the north star influencing why and where we spend time.